SST Records: Expansion and diversification

 Despite its legal troubles, SST continued to release records by artists including Minutemen, Saccharine Trust, and Meat Puppets.
-In 1982 Minneapolis hardcore group Hüsker Dü became the label's first non-West Coast signing.
+In 1982 Saint Paul hardcore group Hüsker Dü became the label's first non-West Coast signing.
 Following the resolution of the debacle with Unicorn Records, SST released four Black Flag albums in 1984.
 The multiple Black Flag albums, along with the double album releases Zen Arcade and Double Nickels on the Dime by Hüsker Dü and the Minutemen, respectively, stretched the label's resources.
 While SST believed Zen Arcade would be a sizable underground hit, pressings of over 5,000 copies were unknown territory for the label, so it erred on the side of caution and did not print over that number in its initial pressing.
 Awarded critical acclaim by several mainstream media outlets, Zen Arcade sold out quickly and remained out of print for months.
 Ginn decided to cut the promotional costs of the Black Flag albums by issuing them in quick succession and having the band tour solidly behind the releases.

 During the mid-1980s Hüsker Dü became SST's star attraction, their strong songwriting and increasingly melodic music becoming the key link between hardcore and the developing sound of college rock.
 The steady recording and release of records by the band (which released three albums over the course of 1984 and 1985) created an influx of income for the label and afforded it leverage to gather payment from distributors for other releases.
 However, the band felt that SST did not devote enough attention to its releases; Hüsker Dü drummer Grant Hart said after the band left the label, "I think there's a little reluctance on their part to let anything get a little more attention than Black Flag."
 In 1985, Hüsker Dü wanted to self-produce its third studio album, New Day Rising.
 Ignoring the band's wishes, SST assigned Spot to supervise the sessions.
 Grant Hart later explained: "We had no other choice but to work with him.
 SST made us work with him".
 Aware of the tension, Spot "had to do what the record company wanted".
 New Day Rising, as a result, became one of the last recordings Spot did for the label, and the band soon signed to major label Warner Bros.
 Records.